dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

-## How to create a Photo and Video Album App: Part 1/2
+## How to create a Photo and Video Playback Application (For Phantom 3 Professional and Inspire 1)

 <!-- toc -->